Herpex Simplex Virus or HSV is of two types. HSV 1 and HSV 2.

 HSV 2 is most commonly transmitted through sexual contact.

 Protected and unprotected contact both can transmit HSV

-Since herpes blisters / sores have active virus, any contact with these secretions increase the risk of acquiring HSV
+Since herpes blisters/sores have an active virus, any contact with these secretions increases the risk of acquiring HSV

-HSV can be transmitted during symptoms or herpes outbreak
+HSV can be transmitted during symptoms or a herpes outbreak

 Transmission without symptoms can happen but is rare.

 No. HSV is not life-threatening.
 In a healthy individual with no symptoms, HSV is harmless.
 It is just like any of the hundreds of viruses that are hidden in our bodies.